-Please review the information presented here in the online program and complete the participation survey BEFORE August 26.
+Review the information presented here in the online program and complete the survey BEFORE Friday, January 17.

-Attend Welcome Day at your BC3 location and receive a FREE BC3 t-shirt!
-Wednesday, August 21, BC3 @ Brockway and Friday, August 23, all other locations.
-RSVP Now →
+Attend Welcome Day on at your BC3 location and receive a FREE BC3 t-shirt!

 Welcome to Butler County Community College!
 I’m so glad you’re here.